xujian000/xujian000.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, my name is Xu Jian.
-I am a graduate from the University of Electronic Science and Technology of China, where I studied Communication and Information Systems.
+I am a graduate from the University of Electronic Science and Technology of China, where I studied Communication and Information Systems. <br>

 I have over three years of experience as a software development engineer in the tech industry, having previously worked at [Alibaba](https://www.alibaba.com/) and [RingCentral](https://www.ringcentral.com/).
-I also have several months of experience as a research assistant, during which I focused on multimodal image fusion tasks at the University of Electronic Science and Technology of China.
+I also have several months of experience as a research assistant, during which I focused on multimodal image fusion tasks at the University of Electronic Science and Technology of China.<br>

-I am currently **seeking unpaid remote research assistant opportunities** in Machine Learning, Data Mining, or Multimodal studies.
+I am currently **seeking unpaid remote research assistant opportunities** in Machine Learning, Data Mining, or Multimodal studies. <br>

 I have a strong interest and motivation for research work.
-I have excellent coding skills and can quickly implement ideas and engineering solutions.
+I have excellent coding skills and can quickly implement ideas and engineering solutions.<br>

 If you are in need of a research assistant, I would be very eager to discuss potential collaboration with you.
-Please feel free to contact me.
+Please feel free to contact me.<br>